-With a new emphasis on learning and development programs, it’s easy to focus on individual learning.
+With the increasing emphasis on learning and development programs, it’s common to focus on individual learning styles.
 But what is organizational learning?

-Here’s a common situation: your sales have flatlined in the last 2 years because you’re still doing business the same way you did when you first opened your doors 20 years ago.
-Sound familiar?
-There’s something missing.
+Here’s a common situation: Sales have plateaued over the last two years because you’re conducting business the same way you did when you first opened 20 years ago.
+It’s clear that something’s amiss.

-The sophisticated ideas and processes that you need to inject some life into your business can be summed up in 2 words: organizational learning.
-But what is organizational learning, and why does your business need to do it?
+The advanced concepts and processes needed to revitalize your business can be summed up in two words: organizational learning.
+Here we’ll explore the essence of organizational learning, examples and why it may be essential for your business.

 What is organizational learning?

-Organizational learning is a buzzword that describes the process of transferring knowledge within an organization.
+In short, organizational learning can be defined as an organization learning from itself.
+It’s a buzzword that describes the process of transferring knowledge within an organization.
 As your business gains experience, it should improve over time.

-You, your team, and your organization should be creating a broad base of knowledge during this time, covering any and all topics that could improve how you do business.
+During this time, you, your team and your organization should be creating a broad base of knowledge, covering any and all topics that could improve how you do business.
 For example, you should learn more about your ideal customer or create more efficient processes for running your business.

-In general, the experts in organizational learning theory talk about 4 different types of knowledge that exist and grow within an organization.
-They divide them up into “communities” of learning.
+In general, experts in organizational learning theory talk about four different types of knowledge that exist and grow within an organization.
+They divide them up into the following “communities” of learning:

 Individual learning